jweezy24/Moonshine/README.md

 ### Build Moonshine and Run Moonshine

 Moonshine does not have any inherient requirements.
-On any system that has GCC, the user needs to just compile the code using this command, `make`.
+On any system that has GCC, the user needs to just compile the code using this command, `make -C src`.
 That will create an output file called `Moonshine.o`.
+To make it available in the 'bin' folder, type `make -C src install`.

 This version of Moonshine takes 5 arguments,